- About Us

 The federal False Claims Act provides incentives for private citizens with knowledge of fraud against the United States and any of its agencies to come forward.
 Such whistleblower lawsuits must be filed “under seal” to allow the United States Department of Justice an opportunity to investigate prior to any public disclosure of the lawsuit.
 If the United States Department of Justice intervenes in the case, the False Claims Act generally provides for the whistleblower(s) to be awarded a share of between 15 percent and 25 percent of the United States’ recovery.

-Ms. McGraw was represented by attorneys Michael Brady and Mark Kistler of the law firm Brady & Associates in Overland Park, Kansas.
-Michael Brady and Mark Kistler can be contacted at Brady & Associates, 10985 Cody Street, Suite 135, Overland Park, Kansas 66210, or by phone at 913-696-0925.
+Ms. McGraw was represented by attorneys of the law firm Brady & Associates in Overland Park, Kansas.
+Michael Brady and Sara Ballew can be contacted at Brady & Associates, 10985 Cody Street, Suite 135, Overland Park, Kansas 66210, or by phone at 913-696-0925.